-Everyone including Association and/or team personnel, players, corporate partners, and the media can review social media communications.
-You should always conduct yourself in an appropriate and professional manner.
+Everyone including Association and/or team personnel, players, corporate partners and the media can review social media communications.
+You should conduct yourself in an appropriate and professional manner at all times.

 Language - The OMHA is proud to be an open, inclusive organization.
-Members of the OMHA shall refrain from comments or behaviours, which are disrespectful, offensive, abusive, racist, or sexist.
-Behaviour, which constitutes harassment, abuse or bullying, will not be tolerated.
+Members of the OMHA shall refrain from comments or behaviours, which are disrespectful, offensive, abusive, racist or sexist.
+In particular, behaviour, which constitutes harassment, abuse or bullying, will not be tolerated.